 New Mexico has long been complicit in and profited from cruel federal programs that separate children from their families and incarcerate people seeking asylum in the US.

 Some wealthy individuals have taken things a step further, turning it into an opportunity to amass a huge fortune.
-One of the biggest players who stands to benefit from a newly approved Republican budget with $75B for mass deportation is Allen Weh, the CEO of CSI Aviation.
+One of the biggest players benefiting from a Republican budget that added $75B for mass deportation is Allen Weh, the CEO of Albuquerque-based CSI Aviation, which has made at least $288M from their most recent ICE contract.

 Weh, a former chair of the NM Republican Party, continues to dominate the party’s activities in the state, and has close ties to both the Trump regime and private prison industry.